Eurobar vs Krowne – Shocking News!

 If it hasn’t hit you yet, how are the mechanicals installed with Eurobar equipment?
 Remember, the mechanicals are behind the equipment, which means they must be installed before the equipment is set!
 To facilitate this, the equipment must first be set and chalk lines must be established to properly locate the 10” envelope of the mechanical chase.
 Then the equipment must be removed – but where can the equipment be moved to avoid damage in the interim?
 So, the plumber and electrician must perform their work within the context of two horizontal chalk lines?
 After this step, the bar equipment must be reinstalled.
 The final connections are then completed.
 Once the electrical and plumbing is permanently behind the equipment, how does a service tech locate a problem when they’re unable to see their work?
 Good luck with all that!

 What if you desire undercounter draft beer service (UCM)?
 Eurobar doesn’t support UCM?
 Why?
 Because the glycol trunkline must pass through the Eurobar mechanical chase.
 As illustrated in Figure 12 (below), Eurobar doesn’t offer a beer drainer or any other underbar component with a vertical chase.
-On the other hand, Krowne Metal supports the UCM with their standard underbar equipment, as well as their modular bar die.
+On the other hand, Krowne supports the UCM with their standard underbar equipment, as well as their modular bar die.

 EUROBAR vs KROWNE METAL - UNDERBAR DRAFT BEER APPLICATIONS

-Krowne Metal is my clearcut favorite.
+Krowne is my clearcut favorite.
 Eurobar has caught the attention of many recently, but to me, it’s a “flash in the pan”.
 Consider the following:

-I highly recommend Krowne Metal and its modular bar die to everyone because I believe it saves significant time, is very user-friendly and is the best overall solution for our clients.
+I highly recommend Krowne and its modular bar die to everyone because I believe it saves significant time, is very user-friendly and is the best overall solution for our clients.

 Need Help Planning Your restaurant and bar?